AndreasKuhn-ak/WS2022_Julia/paper.md

-## Target audicence
+## Target audience
 The main target audience of this course are scientists/students who want or are already using programming in their work.
-But no prerequisites are needed, therefore anybody can follow the course without problems.
+But no prerequisites apart from basic algebra and statistics (high school level) are needed.
+Anybody with that requirement should be able to follow the course without problems.

 Programmers who already have experience in other languages should be able to finish the first five lessons quite fast, as a lot of general programming concepts are introduced there as well.
 But the last four more `Julia` specific lessons should be very useful for them too.

 Even though, there are already free Julia courses available online ([1](https://carpentries-incubator.github.io/julia-novice/),[2](https://www.datacamp.com/courses/introduction-to-julia),[3](https://juliaacademy.com/courses)), we believe, that this course offers great additional value for (new) scientific programmers, as it does not require any prior knowledge, is self-contained, build on one another, introduces many relevant topics for scientific applications and offers exercises together with solutions to each chapter.

+Therefore, we invite everybody to either use the course materials in idependent self study to learn `Julia` or to use the course materials to teach Julia to others.

 # Details of the course